CLP Labelling Guide: Step-by-Step for Candle and Wax Melt Makers

 - Net weight — typically in grams for candles and wax melts

-- Hazard pictograms — minimum 10 × 10 mm for packages up to 125 g.
+- Hazard pictograms — minimum 10 × 10 mm.
+CLP Annex I Table 1.3 sets pictogram size by package capacity, and the 10 × 10 mm minimum applies to packages with a capacity not exceeding 3 litres — which covers virtually every candle and wax melt.
 Printed in red on white with a red border.
 Each pictogram must be clearly visible and not obscured by other label elements.

 - Signal word — "Warning" or "Danger," printed prominently